bemasc/access-services/draft-schwartz-masque-access-descriptions.md

 The "ohttp" key contains a dictionary with either or both of these keys:

-* "proxy", containing a dictionary with a "template" key indicating the Oblivious Proxy's resource mapping.
-The template MUST contain a "request_uri" variable indicating the Oblivious Request Resource.
+* "relay", containing a dictionary with a "template" key indicating the Oblivious Relay's resource mapping.
+The template MUST contain a "gateway_uri" variable indicating the Oblivious Gateway Resource.
-* "request", containing a dictionary with a "uri" key indicating the Oblivious Request Resource and a "key" key conveying its KeyConfig in base64.
+* "gateway", containing a dictionary with a "uri" key indicating the Oblivious Gateway Resource and a "key" key conveying its KeyConfig in base64.

-If the Access Description is for a general-purpose proxy, all Oblivious Request Resources and Targets (respectively) are presumed to be supported; otherwise the supported Resources and Targets must be understood from context (but see {{well-known}}).
+If the Access Description is for a general-purpose proxy, all Oblivious Gateways and proxy targets (respectively) are presumed to be supported; otherwise the supported Gateways and targets must be understood from context (but see {{well-known}}).

 ## Examples